Learn about actual and potential costs

 Buyers should also include any other relevant dates, such as presentation dates or dates for any final interviews prior to the contract award.

 Evaluate major factors to mitigate risk

 The supply chain associated with IPO consulting services has a low level of risk.
 Vendors procure inputs from a number of upstream suppliers, including office supply wholesalers, commercial real estate lessors, computer and packaged software wholesalers and market research firms.
-Many of these goods and services are purchased on an...
+While the outbreak of COVID-19 has strained some of this...
 Subscribe to learn more.